About the course

 - the feasibility of successfully completing the project in the time available for the course (a maximum of 3 years)

 - commitment to the subject

 - knowledge of research techniques needed for the proposed thesis

 It will be normal for your ideas subsequently to change in some ways as you investigate the evidence and develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method when submitting your application.

 Two essays of 2,000 words each

 You are required to submit samples of work, which must be entirely your own and in English.
+You may not submit co-authored pieces.
 Extracts from longer pieces may be submitted but should be prefaced by a note that puts them in context.

 The word count should be adhered to and indicated at the end of your body of written work.
 The count should exclude any footnotes, annotations or bibliography used.
 Written work which exceeds the word count will be highlighted and the excess may not be read.